-I had the chance to chat with Jonelle Swiger, a Traveling Vineyard Wine Guide, on the phone recently and learned more in our 45 minute conversation than I’d ever learned at a vineyard tasting.
+I had the chance to chat with Jonelle Swiger, a Traveling Vineyard Wine Guide, on the phone recently and learned more in our 45-minute conversation than I’d ever learned at a vineyard tasting.
 It made me immediately call all my friends over to plan a tasting.

 Tips For How To Taste Wine

-Here are 3 tips for how to taste wine that I learned & the best ways to make your glass of wine count.
+Here are 3 tips for how to taste a wine that I learned & the best ways to make your glass of wine count.

-Smell it first.
+Smell it First.

 As I’m sure you know smell plays the most important role in tasting anything.
 Especially wine.
 Want to try this out for yourself or with friends today – take a skittle and eat it while plugging your nose.
 Don’t cheat, no smelling.
 You can’t actually taste the skittle while your nose is plugged, crazy I know!
 Now unplug your nose and breath in deep and all of a sudden there’s the skittle taste!
 When Jonelle explained this to me I was skeptical, so I had to try it out the next day and it really worked.
 Smell is so important!